benSepanski/bricklib/gene/README.md

 (see [Toward exascale whole-device modeling of fusion devices: Porting the GENE gyrokinetic microturbulence code to GPU](https://aip.scitation.org/doi/10.1063/5.0046327) in Physics of Plasmas, 2021).

+If you just want the data and to make the plots yourself, you can download it at one of the author's [website](https://www.cs.utexas.edu/~bmsepan/projects/highDimensionalBricks/).

 ## Benchmark Structure

 This directory builds three benchmarks: